DependableSystemsLab/TensorFI/testSuite/README.md

 ## How to add a new test script

 Individual test scripts are called from the [runAll.py](runAll.py) script.
 The test script should return a boolean to indicate that the test either passed (True) or failed (False).
 It is recommended to suppress the output from the individual test scripts when running from [runAll.py](runAll.py), see some of the currently implemented tests for reference.
-Please refer to the other tests called in [runAll.py](runAll.py) for how to structure the code that calls the added test script.
+Please refer to [REFERENCE_empty_test_script](REFERENCE_empty_test_script) for how to structure the code that calls the added test script.

 ## When adding support for a new Operation in TensorFI